AI-Commandos/RAGMeUp/report.md

                )
                ```
      - `self.hyde_embeddings.embed_query(query, return_text=True)`
-- `requirements.txt` -> for making the system work in Paperspace
+- `requirements_paperspace.txt` -> for making the system work in Paperspace

 ### Limitations
 - We see that the hyde uses 3 documents in the final prompt, but the no_hyde solution uses 10 documents.
 We cannot find the reason behind this bug.
 However, in the no_hyde response, there are only 3 documents with provenance, so it in the no_hyde it might be added accidentally.
 This is a limitation that we couldn't find the reason behind, as we couldn't grasp how the functionality works of Langchain.